 What does financial freedom mean to you?
 Most people have a vague notion of wanting to get there, but it’s tricky to define.
-It can mean different things to different people.
+It means different things to different people.

-Generally, it’s about having financial choices in life.
-Invariably, it requires the accumulation of wealth and for that to happen, your need to place value in yourself first.
+Generally, it’s about having choices in life.
+Choices of how to spend your time and your money.
+Invariably, it requires the accumulation of wealth and for that to happen, you need to place value in yourself first.

-What stories have you heard about making big money?
+What stories have you heard about making big money, fast?
 Investing in property, trading stocks or cryptocurrency?
-What about owning an amazingly profitable business or climbing the corporate ladder?
-For most of us, none of that really works.
+What about owning a hugely profitable business or climbing the corporate ladder?
+These things work for a tiny minority, but for most of us, a simpler – and safer – strategy is needed.

-I’d suggest making a conscious decision to happily ignore get-rich-quick schemes and any hopes of winning the lottery.
-Nearly anyone with a reasonably stable income can work towards financial freedom – and achieve it.
+You need to make a conscious decision to happily ignore get-rich-quick schemes and hopes of winning the lottery.
+Nearly anyone with a reasonably stable income can work towards financial freedom, and achieve it.
 It just requires a bit of self-discipline and a lot of patience.

 The following 3 steps will help create wealth, but also develop your own self-worth.
 If you choose to take action today, you’ll be on your way.